nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This release introduces a new configuration option for adaptive bitrate (ABR) setups.
+This release introduces a new configuration option htmlFor adaptive bitrate (ABR) setups.

 You can now omit specific renditions in ABR configurations using the new `config.source.options.adaption.omitRenditions` parameter.
 This parameter accepts an `array` of predefined quality identifiers (e.g., `"high"`, `"medium"`, `"low"`) or stream entry indexes (e.g., `0`, `1`, `2`, etc.), providing greater flexibility in tailoring adaptive bitrate playback.